 Also, the mountain bike for beginners is made with a 6061 alloy frame with 120mm of travel, Raleigh thru-axle, and tapered head tube, and a sun tour Raidon 32 air, 27.5+ fork for a cushy ride.

 The exciting part is building and assembling.
-Your new Raleigh will arrive partially assembled.
+Your new Huffy will arrive partially assembled.
 Hence you’ll get the chance to use a little elbow grease and learn how your new bike works without having to start from the ground up.

 However, if you are not comfortable assembling your bike for any reason, please take it to your local bike shop for assistance, but assembling will only take between 30 minutes to 120 minutes.